aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The ``MinPoints`` parameter can be set to approximately 2 times the number of dimensions.
 For 2D localisation data this is 4.
 It may be necessary to increase this number for large datasets, noisy data or data that contains a large number of duplicates.
 The later scenario is common with localisation data where multiple frames may contain the same fluorophore.

 The ``Clustering distance`` parameter can be chosen by using a k-nearest neighbour (KNN) distance graph, plotting the distance to the ``k = MinPoints - 1`` nearest neighbour in descending order (:numref:`Figure %s <fig_dbscan_knn_distance_example>`).
 If too small then a large amount of the data will not be clustered.
 Too large and the clusters will start to merge.
-A ``Noise`` parameter can be used to indicate a distance threshold by excluding a fraction of the KNN graph.
+A ``Noise`` parameter can be used to indicate a distance threshold by excluding a fraction of the KNN graph, ordered from the largest KNN distance.

 .. _fig_dbscan_knn_distance_example:
 .. figure:: images/dbscan_knn_distance_example.jpg